lfarroco/verbo-lang/README.md

 ## How it works

-The compiler works by collecting all .md files within the `source` directory and providing them to an LLM, alongside a template code structure that follows these key rules:
+The compiler collects all .md files within the source directory and provides them to a Large Language Model (LLM), alongside a template code structure.
+The structure follows these key rules:

-- the program must be self-contained
+- The program must be self-contained.
-- the program receives as parameters:
+- It receives as parameters:
-  - its initial state
+  - Its initial state
-  - a set of "ports" that allow it to interact with the outside world
+  - A set of "ports" that allow it to interact with the outside world
-- the program exposes a set of operations that allow manipulating the state and/or interacting with the ports
+- It exposes a set of operations to manipulate the state or interact with the ports.

-The resulting program is compiled into TypeScript.
-Currently, this is the only target language supported, but we plan to add more in the future.
-The advantage of using TypeScript is that it has types, is multiparadigm, and is a good middle ground between OOP/functional languages.
+The result is compiled into TypeScript.
+Currently, TypeScript is the only supported target language, though we plan to support more in the future.
+TypeScript is a good middle ground between OOP and functional languages, with strong typing and extensive tooling for parsing, linting, and testing.
-That should be a helpful factor when the program into another language in the future - making the language an "AST" of sorts.
-TypeScript also has extensive tooling of parsers/linters/testing that we can include in our pipeline.

-After the code is generated we attempt to compile it using the `tsc` compiler.
-If it fails, we ask the AI to fix it by making a prompt that includes the error message and the generated code.
-If it fails again, the operation is aborted - that requires the user to update the specifications, as something is not clear enough for the AI to understand and generate valid code.
+After the code is generated, we compile it using the tsc compiler.
+If it fails, we provide the error message to the AI, prompting it to fix the issue.
+If it fails again, the operation is aborted, and the user must update the specifications to clarify any ambiguities.

-Currently, all Verbo code will result into a TypeScript class.
-We know that it is possible to achieve the same effect without classes, but we believe that this is a good starting point - and the AI that generates the code is more familiar with classes than with other constructs.
+At present, all Verbo-generated code results in a TypeScript class.
+While the same functionality could be achieved without classes, we chose this approach because the AI is more familiar with classes.

-Having the AI perform tasks over a specification also allows for the generation of tests, collection of suggestions, generation of documentation, and other tasks that can be automated.
+The AI-driven approach enables additional automation, such as generating tests, collecting suggestions, creating documentation, and other tasks.

 ## Reasoning

-In the past few years, there has been a lot of progress in the field of Natural Language Processing with the rise of transformers and the popularization of GPT models.
-When used for coding, a common practice that emerged is using comments to drive the code generation process, like writing "the function below returns the square of a number" and then letting the model generate said function.
+Over the past few years, significant progress in Natural Language Processing (NLP) has been achieved through advancements in transformer models and the rise of GPT-based models.
+In coding, a common practice is using comments to drive code generation, such as writing "the function below returns the square of a number," and letting the model generate the function.

-With Verbo, we take this idea further by turning the comments into a specification.
-Besides using natural language, you still need to be aware on how computers work, as you will still be handling variables, functions, and other programming concepts.
+Verbo takes this idea further by turning comments into a specification.
+While natural language is used, you still need a basic understanding of how computers work, as you'll be dealing with variables, functions, and other programming concepts.

-We didn't achieve the "make a website, no bugs, please" phase yet, but maybe we will get there someday.
+We haven't reached the "make a website with no bugs" phase yet, but we're getting closer!

 ## Getting Started